 The Directors have considered several variables which may impact on revenue, profits and cash flows.
-In light of the nature of our business and Group companies' experience of trading through these conflicts, we expect our Agriculture businesses will continue to operate broadly as set out in the Chairman's Statement, the CEO's Statement and in the Operational Report.
+In light of the nature of our Group companies' and our experience of trading through these conflicts, we expect our Agriculture businesses will continue to operate broadly as set out in the Chairman's Statement, the CEO's Statement and in the Operational Report.

-At 31 December 2023, the Group had cash and cash equivalents net of borrowings of \pounds 26.0 million.
-In addition, the Group had undrawn short-term loan and overdraft facilities of \pounds 10.2 million and a portfolio of investments with a fair market value of \pounds 38.1 million.
+At 31 December 2023, the Group had cash and cash equivalents net of borrowings of £26.0 million.
+In addition, the Group had undrawn short-term loan and overdraft facilities of £10.2 million and a portfolio of investments with a fair market value of £38.1 million.
 It is expected and assumed that short-term loans and overdrafts due for renewal during the next 12 months will be renewed in the ordinary course.